The Rest of the Story…

 All in all, I’m less scared than I was (I think) and all my thoughts of being mangled for the rest of my life are mostly gone.
 The doctor at MD Anderson operated on my half-boob in July, placed in a tissue expander and (bonus) took a little fat (not nearly enough) and put it under my arm where I had lymph nodes removed.
 The fat should help stave off lymphedema which I’m borderline for.
 You might have noticed the compression sleeve I’m wearing in the main photo.
 Oh, and in case you’re wondering, this whole episode was worth two bracelets.

 When I started this bracelet-milestone project, I was so excited!
 I thought I’d be glancing at my wrist, smiling in awe because it would remind me of what I’ve overcome and how strong I was.
-Like Isis or something.
+Like Almighty Isis (the female superhero) or something.
 Instead, at least for now, I look at my wrist and it just reminds me of all the shit I’ve gone through and the shit that awaits me.
 I sound bitter, I know, but I’m really not.
 I’m just very, very tired and I don’t know when the end will be in sight.

 Re-reconstruction is scheduled for November 13, 2018!
 Stay Tuned!

 Subscribe to Blog via Email